SPECFEM/specfem2d/README_MANUAL.txt

 - the seismograms OUTPUT_FILES/*.sem* are simple ASCII files with two columns: time in the first colum and amplitude in the second, therefore they can be visualized with any tool you like, for instance "gnuplot"

 - if you set flag "assign_external_model" to .true. in DATA/Par_file, the velocity and density model that is given at the end of DATA/Par_file is then ignored and overwritten by the external velocity and density model that you define yourself in define_external_model.f90

+- when compiling with Intel ifort, use " -assume byterecl " option to create binary PNM images displaying the wave field

 - you can convolve them with any source time function in postprocessing later using "convolve_source_timefunction.csh" and "convolve_source_timefunction.f90", see the manual of the 3D code for details on how to do this